III-1e Tier III Controls: Case Information Security Requirements for Restricted Information

 - Controlled physical access entries to the facility, with appropriate access logging.
 Access shall be reviewed annually and require re-authorization.
 Persons no longer needing physical access shall be removed from access within 1 working day of notification of change in status.

 - Access to rooms containing information technology infrastructure must be controlled to permit only authorized persons access to server resources.
-This group of authorized persons must be the minimum number of persons with a documented need
+This group of authorized persons must be the minimum number of persons with a documented need for access.

 - Appropriate fire protection/suppression capabilities as required by law.